A legitimate, valuable, affordable and reputable accrediting agency

 The following wording is for illustration.
 Once accreditation is awarded the exact wording will be sent along with the logo:

-Wording for use when CERTIFIED MEMBERSHIP STATUS IS AWARDED: -- name of your institution-- has been awarded Certified member status by the National Accrediting Agency of Private Theological Institutions and has received full accreditation of curriculum, faculty and administration. name of your institution-- is thereby accredited to grant religious degrees at the Associate, Bachelor, Master, and Doctorate levels.
+Wording for use when CERTIFIED MEMBERSHIP STATUS IS AWARDED: -- name of your institution-- has been awarded Certified member status by the National Accrediting Agency of Private Theological Institutions and has received full accreditation of curriculum, faculty and administration.
+Name of your institution-- is thereby accredited to grant religious degrees at the Associate, Bachelor, Master, and Doctorate levels.
 These levels will be dependent on the curriculum submitted for evaluation.

 NAAPTI accredits both the curriculum and the faculty of the institution.
 Therefore, we require validation of an educator’s credentials (copy of degree(s) and transcript) to teach on the level and specific discipline of degree or higher on all courses for which the degree level is intended.